Kimplul/kmi/docs/visionfive2.md

 I wasn't able to get anything to boot with it.
 As such, we'll use their prebuilt bootloader and boot in a more generic way.
-I've used the binaries downloadable from https://github.com/starfive-tech/VisionFive2/releases/tag/VF2_v3.0.4, although they are a bit old by now and should probably try to update at some point.
+I've used the binaries downloadable from https://github.com/starfive-tech/VisionFive2/releases/tag/VF2_v3.0.4, although newer versions seem to work as well.

 The following is how to boot with an SD card.
 The board seems to support serial and ethernet booting, but I haven't looked into how they work.